-The breadth of the firm’s expertise differentiates it from other plaintiffs’ firms.
+The breadth of the firm’s expertise differentiates it from other plaintiff firms.
 Working together, Cohen Milstein attorneys benefit from their collective knowledge and experience, which often allows the firm to take a more creative approach to the issue at hand.
-Cohen Milstein litigates across a wide range of practice areas, including the following:
+Cohen Milstein litigates across a wide range of practice areas.

 |Antitrust||Benjamin D Brown|